-We are developing a naming scheme to uniquely identify all units (amino acids, nucleotides, ligands, atoms, etc) in any 3D structure.
-This will allow for unambiguous identification and naming of not only individual components, but also collections of them such as loops and helices.
+We have developed a naming scheme to uniquely identify all units (amino acids, nucleotides, ligands, atoms, etc.) in any 3D structure from PDB.
+This allows for unambiguous identification and naming of not only individual components, but also collections of them such as loops and helices.
 With a clear naming scheme it becomes simpler for researchers to share data and annotations and provide powerful web services.
 These IDs are fundamental to our structural annotations.

 For the sake of consistency all case insensitive fields should be in upper case.